Then You Run

-Then You Run is a British-German dark comedy thriller television series based on the novel You (2014) by Zoran Drvenkar, adapted by Ben Chanan for Sky Max.
-The eight-episode series premiered on 7 July 2023.
+Then You Run is a dark comedy television series created by Ben Chanan and based on the novel You (2014) by Zoran Drvenkar.
+The eight-episode series premiered on 7 July 2023 on Sky Max.

 It depicts four English high school friends on summer vacation: Tara (Leah McNamara), "Stink" (Vivian Oparah), Ruth (Yasmin Monet Prince) and Nessi (Isidora Fairhurst).
 They flee from Tara's uncle Reagan (Richard Coyle) after she killed her father Orin (Cillian O'Sullivan) and stole his heroin.
 They are pursued across Europe from Rotterdam to Hamburg and then to Norway.
 The series is directed by Robert McKillop, Delyth Thomas and Paul Walker, with scripts written by Chanan, Fintan Ryan, Nyla Levy and Catherine Moulton.

 Plot

 Four London high school friends Tara, "Stink", Ruth and Nessi are on their summer holidays.
 Tara's grandmother dies and Tara decides to stay with her long-estranged father, Orin, in Rotterdam.
 The other three want to go to Zante.
 While visiting Orin, Tara discovers he is a drug dealer for his older brother Reagan.
 Orin maintains that Tara's mother, Maggie, died in a car accident, in 2004.
 Tara invites her three friends to join her.
 Just before they arrive Tara consumes high-grade heroin, sees Maggie on Orin's laptop and kills Orin.
 When "Stink", Ruth and Nessi arrive they find Tara drugged and Orin's frozen corpse.
 "Stink" steals a 5 kg heroin cache and plans to sell it to Darian.
 Darian is Reagan's wastrel and disappointing son.
 Ruth starts flushing heroin down the toilet but "Stink" saves 3 kg.
 Reagan was delivering heroin to rival German drug boss Dagmar to convince her to import drugs directly to Rotterdam before dispersal Europe-wide.

 With Nessi driving, the four women flee in Orin's car towards Maggie's hotel in Norway.
 Reagan sends Darian to follow but he must avoid Dagmar's notice when traversing Germany.
 Along the way, "Stink" befriends a musician, Marten.
 The four friends visit Marten at a festival, Eisenschtompschtomp, near Hamburg, where they sell heroin.
 Reagan, his henchman Turi, and Darian track the women to Eisenschtompschtomp.
 Upon escaping Tara, Ruth and Nessi swap cars with Marten.
 Darian and Reagan ram Orin's car, killing Marten.
 Reagan is injured and arrested.
 Tara, Ruth and Nessi take Marten's car to a police station.
 Dagmar, also a federal police inspector, questions Tara and Reagan.
 Dagmar releases Tara, Ruth and Nessi but has them followed to Denmark.
 Dagmar arranges for Reagan's kidnapping.
 Turi captures "Stink" and collects Darian.
 Turi but cannot kill "Stink" as she is pregnant.
 "Stink" subverts Darian after he learns Turi killed his friend.
 Turi kills himself and Darian takes "Stink" to Denmark.
 Tara kills a policewoman and shoots off Ruth's finger tip.